 - 1.2 The Board will have regard to this policy when undertaking any of its functions.
-This includes officers of the Board when determining applications of a type delegated to them. - 1.3 This Statement of Policy (hereinafter referred to as "the Statement) came into effect on 30 November 2007 was reviewed in 2010 and a revised Statement published for the period November 2010 - November 2013.
-This Statement will remain in effect from 30 November 2013, subject to review, for a period of three years.
+This includes officers of the Board when determining applications of a type delegated to them. - 1.3 A Statement of Policy (hereinafter referred to as "the Statement) came into effect on 30 November 2007 and was reviewed in 2010 and 2013.
+This

+Statement will have effect from 4th November 2018, subject to review, until 18 months after the next ordinary local government elections.
 It will be subject to regular review and monitoring and further consultation during this period.
 If necessary, the Board will prepare and publish supplementary Statements of Licensing Policy.
 If you wish to make comment on the statement or wish the contents to be reviewed, please contact the Licensing Section at the contact point stated on the front page.

-- 1.4 The review of liquor licensing law in Scotland commenced with the appointment of the Nicholson Committee in June, 2001 and was fully implemented on 1st September, 2009 when all the provisions of the Act came into force. - 1.5 The Act introduces a modernised statutory framework for liquor licensing which introduces more flexibility for the licensed trade balanced by extensive and, in appropriate cases, immediate enforcement powers for the Board.
+- 1.4 The review of liquor licensing law in Scotland commenced with the appointment of the Nicholson Committee in June, 2001 and was fully implemented on 1st September, 2009 when all the provisions of the Act came into force. - 1.5 The Act introduced a modernised statutory framework for liquor licensing to allow more flexibility for the licensed trade balanced by extensive and, in appropriate cases, immediate enforcement powers for the Board.
+A number of changes have been made to the Act since it came fully into force in 2009.